 This course is the second of a two part course sequence.
 Topics include the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems as well as human development, genetics, metabolism, nutrition, acid-base balance, and fluid and electrolyte balance.
 Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and their interrelationships.
 Laboratory work includes dissection of preserved specimens, microscopic study, examining models, and physiological and computer simulations experiments.
-(Prerequisites: BIO 2111, BIO 2113)
+(Prerequisites: BIO 2111, BIO 2123.
+Lab fee required for on-campus course.)